What We Like About the Snowball Method of Paying Down Debt

 1. List all debts from smallest to largest.
 You want to list them by the total amount owed, not the interest rates.
 If two debts have similar totals, place the debt with the higher interest rate first.

 2. Make minimum payments.
-Continue making minimum payments on all debts except the smallest one.
+Continue making at least minimum payments on all debts except the smallest one.

 3. Attack the smallest debt.
-Put any extra money you can towards paying off the smallest debt while making minimum payments on others.
+Put any extra money you can towards paying off the smallest debt while still making your payments on others.

 4. Roll the snowball.
 Once the smallest debt is paid off, take the amount you were paying towards it and add it to the minimum payment of the next smallest debt.